-- 2 tsp lemon zest from the lemon listed above
+- 2 teaspoon lemon zest from the lemon listed above

 - 1/2 teaspoon cayenne pepper for mild heat (use 3/4 if you like spicier)

 - 1/2 teaspoon ground cinnamon

 - 1 1/2 teaspoon salt

 - PREHEAT OVEN TO 425F/218C.
 (Note 2 for slow cook method).
 Spray oven proof large skillet with oil.
 I use a 12" cast iron skillet.
 If you don't have a skillet large enough or if you are doubling the recipe, use a roasting pan.

 - ADD VEGETABLES/FRUIT TO SKILLET: Place cut sweet potatoes, onions, apple, prunes and garlic in skillet.
 Drizzle with olive oil, salt and pepper.
 Toss.
 Create a space in center for chicken to sit in, moving vegetables and fruit to sides of skillet.

 - PREPARE CHICKEN: Mix all seasoning ingredients in a small bowl.
 Sprinkle salt and pepper inside chicken cavity generously.
 Insert chunk of onion and wedge of lemon if desired.
 Rub seasoning over chicken including under the skin (gently separating skin from flesh on breast of chicken and legs if possible).
 Place chicken in center of skillet with vegetables surrounding it.
 Add 1/2 cup broth on veggies/fruit.

 - ROAST CHICKEN: If using a temperature probe, poke it into chicken now.
 Place skillet into bottom third of oven.
 Roast for approximately 50-70 minutes depending on size of chicken.
 Instant thermometer should read 160F.
 It will rise further with resting.
 Note 1

 - REST CHICKEN AND FINISH POTATOES: Tip chicken to empty juices into skillet.
 Transfer chicken to cutting board and loosely cover with foil to rest.
 Gently stir potato mixture and adjust seasoning if needed.
 Place skillet with potatoes back in oven for 15 minutes to brown while chicken is resting.
 Remove from oven.